mojotx/pwe-c/README.markdown

 ## Password Entropy Calculator usage

-The code is written in C, and uses the [GNU MPFR library](https://www.mpfr.org/) for working with very large numbers with accuracy and precision.
+The code is written in C, and uses the [GNU MPFR library](https://www.mpfr.org/) for working with very large numbers with accuracy and precision, as well as the [GNU Multiple Precision Arithmetic Library](https://gmplib.org/).

 The code compiles cleanly on macOS and Linux, and should be straightforward to build on any UNIX-like operating system that's supported by MPFR.